 Casino Grade chips are further divided into 2 categories; clay and clay composite.
 Both generally weigh between 9 and 10.5 grams.

-The discerning or professional player considers clay chips the most desirous chips.
+The discerning or professional player considers clay chips the most desirable chips.
 These compression-molded chips are the standard for the vast majority of casinos worldwide.
 Both the composition of clay chips and their manufacturing process are highly guarded industry secrets.
 In addition, they are a very labor-intensive product.
 Both of these factors contribute to their higher cost.
 Clay chips are generally priced in excess of $1 per chip.

 The second casino grade chip is the clay composite chip.
 These chips are injection molded.
 Chipco and Kardwell are the two primary manufactures of this style chip and both firms manufacture their chips in the USA.
 NJ utilizes a ‘natural’ feeling substance, giving their chip a clay sound and feel while Chipco’s chip is a more ‘cold’ ceramic material.
 The major advantage these chips have over their clay counterpart is their ability to accept full-face graphics.